All Episodes

 I think Hillary's chances are not better than 50%, but right now that's higher than anybody else.

-We can't let that stand, especially if it's coming from limbaugh, because you know, uh this is one thing people will believe, you know, from liberals don't believe much of what I say, but when they hear that, they might.
+Now, my guess is that when they found out that I said that she's got an 80% chance, they said, uh-oh, we can't let that stand, especially if it's coming from Limbaugh, because this is one thing people will believe, you know, from liberals don't believe much of what I say, but when they hear that, they might.

 And they have to make it look like Hillary is not the candidate of inevitability.

-They may have to make it look like she's got a challenge out there.
+They have to make it look like she's got a challenge out there.

-You gotta make it look like she can overcome a challenge.
+They've got to make it look like she can overcome a challenge.

 She can get in a fight, get dusted up, and prevail.

-This business of invet inevitability is not going to elect her because most of the American people don't like this feeling that somebody's just entitled to that office.
+This business of inevitability is not going to elect her because most of the American people don't like this feeling that somebody's just entitled to that office.

 They got to go out and earn it, work for it.

-Getting a getting a foxholes out there.
+Getting the foxholes out there.

 So this 50%, less than a 50% chance that she's going to be president from Carville, I think, and it's not in my ego speaking, this is pure political analysis, I think is a direct result of my claim that she has got an 80% chance.